J Roddy Walston & The Business

 If you missed this show on Thursday night, you not only missed a chance to see three of the great rock ‘n roll bands of our day, but you also missed a chance to truly live the rock ‘n roll lifestyle.
-Switching your shift for the morning, or walking out early only to make enough money to buy your ticket and a couple brews at the show is worth every moment when bands like The Black Cadillacs, Avers, and J Roddy Walston & The Business are on the bill.
+Switching your shift for the morning, or walking out early only to make enough money to buy your ticket and a couple brews at the show is worth every moment when bands like The Black Cadillacs, Avers, and J Roddy Walston & The Business are on the bill and you can see in this page to know how they progressed successfully.
 We guaranteed you a great show and 20/20 hindsight says we underestimated how thrilling this was going to be.
 We understand living busy lives and trying to make ends meet.
 So if you could not make it, click below to get a glimpse.

 The Black Cadillacs.
 Photo by Matt Cairns.